idezentas/esp8266_WeatherStation/README.md

   - Enter the turn on and turn off times for night mode scheduling.
   - Click the **Save** button.
 After clicking, you will be automatically redirected to the home page.
 At the same time, the data will be updated with the new values on the OLED display.

-- Then, go to the **Currency Rate Settings** page via the web interface:
-  - Select the base currency and target currency for 2 currency rates.
-  - Click the **Save** button.
-After clicking, you will be automatically redirected to the main page.
-At the same time, the data will be updated with the new values on the OLED display.

 - After checking the values you have selected on the OLED display, you can start using it with peace of mind.

 - To change the settings you have selected at a later time, you can go to the relevant page on the web interface and make the necessary changes.